4d/4D-NetKit/docs/OAuth2Provider.md

 #### HTTP Handler

-If the web server of the host is used, you can install a **preconfigured HTTP handler**.
+If the web server of the host is used, you must install a **preconfigured HTTP handler**.
 You just need to add a the following lines in the `Project/Sources/HTTPHandlers.json` file of the host project:

 ```
 [